benhutchins/docker-mediawiki/README.md

     docker run --name some-mediawiki --link some-mysql:mysql -p 8080:80 -d benhutchins/mediawiki

 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in a browser.

+After using the installation wizard, save a copy of the generated `LocalSettings.php` to your data volume (`-v /local/data/dir:/data:rw`).

 ### Docker Machine